Education & Early Career

 Teaching & Scholarship

 Professor Abrams joined the University of Missouri faculty in 1989.
-In the past 26 years, he has written or co-authored five books and the U.S. Supreme Court has cited his law review articles in four decisions.
+In the past 27 years, he has written or co-authored six books.
+The U.S. Supreme Court has cited his law review articles in four decisions.

 Professor Abrams’ first book was The Law of Civil RICO (Aspen 1991).
 West Academic recently published the fifth edition of his casebook, Children and the Law–Doctrine, Policy and Practice (co-author), and the fifth edition of his Children and the Law In a Nutshell (co-author).
 In 2003, he wrote A Very Special Place in Life: The History of Juvenile Justice in Missouri.
-His most recent book is Contemporary Family Law, a West Academic casebook whose fourth edition appeared in 2015 (co-author).
-In the spring of 2016,West Academic will publish his sixth book , Effective Legal Writing: A Guide for Students and Practitioners.
+His other casebook is Contemporary Family Law, whose fourth edition West Academic published in 2015 (co-author).
+In 2016,West Academic published his sixth book , Effective Legal Writing: A Guide for Students and Practitioners.

 At the law school, Professor Abrams has received the Administration of Justice, Distinguished Faculty Achievement, and Teacher-of-the-Year awards.
 He teaches Children and the Law, Constitutional Law, Family Law, and American Legal History.